And greetings to you, my friends, and welcome back.

 You keep on with that, little Johnny, and someday you will make a difference.

-And little Johnny probably made a difference that day by breaking the window when he threw the baseball through it.
+And Little Johnny probably made a difference that day by breaking the window when he threw the baseball through it.

-Uh by accident, of course.
+By accident, of course.

-Sometimes little Johnny does it on purpose to get noticed.
+Sometimes Little Johnny does it on purpose to get noticed.

 But I don't know.